kaivamannam/cs1302-calc/README.md

 2. **Implementation Toggle:** This "programmer's" calculator will provide a toggle for two different underlying implementations of the `MathOps` interface.
-   The two implementations are:iterative and recursive.
+   The two implementations are: iterative and recursive.
 This effectively provides two mutually exclusive modes for the calculator.
 The current mode dictates which implementation is passed to the code your application uses for expression evaluation.
 See the [FAQ](#appendix---faq) for more details.